mnn31/q-battle/backend/characters/boss/character_info.md

 - **Base Power**: 0 (no damage)

 ### HAZE
-Resets Singulon's qubit to |0⟩ state.
+Resets both Singulon's qubit and the qubit to |0⟩ state.
 - **Type**: Status
 - **Base Power**: 0 (no damage)